How to Write an Alliance Agreement?

 2. Identify Your Roles

 In every partnership, both entities must have a role.
 Otherwise, what's the purpose of having a partnership or alliance in the first place.
-The alliance agreement must have clear statements about your business's role and the role of your business partners.
+The legal agreement must have clear statements about your business's role and the role of your business partners.
 Before doing this process, thorough negotiations and discussions must first be done before writing them in the alliance agreement.
 See to it that you and your business partner agreed and accepted your respective roles in your alliance.

 3. Elaborate How Both Businesses Profits